 - Being stuck inside on a snowy day can mean more screen time.
 Remember to blink often while enjoying that movie or writing that email.

 - Try using lubricating eye drops.
-Dr. Ben Giddens, Dr. Andrea Kozma and Dr. Stephanie Britton can guide you on which eye drops will best suit your needs.
+Dr. Ben Giddens, Dr. Andrea Kozma and Dr. Brandon Pham can guide you on which eye drops will best suit your needs.

 - Stay hydrated!
 The eyes are part of a whole system; if one part is dehydrated, chances are the rest of the system could use some hydration as well.